German Bosses, Unions Jointly Oppose Boycott of Russian Gas

 German Vice-Chancellor Robert Habeck said in an interview with the Funke media group that "an immediate gas embargo would endanger social peace in Germany."

+Industry officials say in many cases natural gas would be impossible to replace in the short run, and associations representing food processing, metal galvanizing and glass companies as well as the head of the chemical industry union have also opposed a sudden shutoff of Russian gas imports.

+Energy analysts say a complete Russian gas cutoff could cause a recession and put some EU governments in the position of having to ration gas.
+The government would decide which businesses are less essential and those would have their supply shut off or reduced to spare households and hospitals, who are protected by EU law.
+In any case, such a shutoff would send already high gas prices even higher.

-Analysts say Russian crude oil would be easier to replace than gas but that a boycott would still lead to higher energy prices that would hit consumers who are already facing record EU inflation of 7.5%.
+Analysts say Russian crude oil would be easier to replace than gas for the EU but that a boycott would still lead to higher energy prices, hurting consumers who are already facing a record EU inflation of 7.5%.

 © Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.